MalepaneEdmond/Edmond-Malepane-Projects/Socio-Economic Determinants of Life Expectancy/Results and Discussion.md

 ## 1. Model Performance Evaluation

-The primary objective of this analysis was to assess the predictive ability of various regression models (Stepwise Regression, LASSO Regression, and the All-Variable Enter Method) in forecasting life expectancy based on socio-economic and healthcare-related variables.
+The primary objective of this analysis was to assess the predictive ability of various regression models (Stepwise Regression, LASSO Regression and the All-Variable Enter Method) in forecasting life expectancy based on socio-economic and healthcare-related variables.
 The models were evaluated using multiple performance metrics to determine their accuracy and efficiency.

 The **evaluation metrics** included:
 - **Mean Error (ME)**: Represents the bias in the predictions.